valerio/odin-gba/README.md

 To install the ARM toolchain:

 - MacOS: `brew install --cask gcc-arm-embedded`
-- Windows: TODO
+- Ubuntu/Debian: `sudo apt install gcc-arm-none-eabi binutils-arm-none-eabi`
-- Ubuntu/Debian: TODO
+- Windows: Grab [official installers](https://developer.arm.com/tools-and-software/gnu-toolchain#Downloads) and ensure they are in your `PATH`